Visit Big Bear - The DMO

 Together we elevate Big Bear Lake by promoting responsible visitation through tourism, taking an active role in environmental longevity, and fostering an inclusive, positive community.
 As the hub for community information, recreation and events, we empower visitors through education and involvement.
 With the sentiment of a quiet mountain town, we work to bring awareness to the natural environment we call home.
 With 4 seasons of recreation, we encourage and support all who want to join in the fun.
 Big Bear is your mountain lake escape, and we are here to show you around.

 Our vision is to weave a personal sense of ownership and pride in each visitor of Big Bear Lake.
 In encouraging responsible visitation, we balance the natural environment with the needs of the community, businesses, and visitors.
 Through balance, we seek to continually revitalize and grow Big Bear Lake, enhancing our story and honoring our mountain-town heritage.

 What Is A TBID?

-The Big Bear Lake Tourism Business Improvement District (TBID) supports overnight tourism through marketing, advertising, events and promotion to benefit lodging and ski resort members.
-The focus is to increase overnight visitation midweek to support businesses and during the off-season to support year-round employment.
+The Big Bear Lake Tourism Business Improvement District (TBID) supports overnight tourism through marketing, advertising, events and promotion to benefit our community businesses.

 What is TBID?